 Local funding is derived from collections of ad valorem taxes levied on property located within each school district's boundaries.
-School districts are authorized to levy two types of property taxes: a maintenance and operations ("M&O") tax to pay current expenses and an interest and sinking fund ("l&S") tax to pay debt service on bonds.
+School districts are authorized to levy two types of property taxes: a maintenance and operations ("M&O") tax to pay current expenses and an interest and sinking fund ("I&S") tax to pay debt service on bonds.
 School districts may not increase their M&O tax rate for the purpose of creating a surplus to pay debt service on bonds.
 Prior to 2006, school districts were authorized to levy their M&O tax at a voter-approved rate, generally up to \$1.50 per \$100 of taxable value.
 Since 2006, the State Legislature has enacted various legislation that has compressed the voter-approved M&O tax rate, as described below.
-Current law also requires school districts to demonstrate their ability to pay debt service on outstanding bonded indebtedness through the levy of an l&S tax at a rate not to exceed \$0.50 per \$100 of taxable value at the time bonds are issued.
-Once bonds are issued, however, school districts generally may levy an l&S tax sufficient to pay debt service on such bonds unlimited as to rate or amount (see "TAX RATE LIMITATIONS - l&S Tax Rate Limitations" herein).
-Because property values vary widely among school districts, the amount of local funding generated by school districts with the same l&S tax rate and M&O tax rate is also subject to wide variation; however, tax rate
+Current law also requires school districts to demonstrate their ability to pay debt service on outstanding bonded indebtedness through the levy of an I&S tax at a rate not to exceed \$0.50 per \$100 of taxable value at the time bonds are issued.
+Once bonds are issued, however, school districts generally may levy an I&S tax sufficient to pay debt service on such bonds unlimited as to rate or amount (see "TAX RATE LIMITATIONS - I&S Tax Rate Limitations" herein).
+Because property values vary widely among school districts, the amount of local funding generated by school districts with the same I&S tax rate and M&O tax rate is also subject to wide variation; however, the public school finance funding formulas are designed to generally equalize local funding generated by a school district's M&O tax rate.